-These loans are still provided by lenders, just like a conventional loan, but they are insured by the FHA, which protects the lender against default.
+These loans are still provided by lenders, just like a conventional loan, but they are insured by the FHA, which protects the FHA-approved lender against default, making these loans easier to obtain.
 There are requirements that must be met to obtain an FHA loan, but they are typically far more lenient than conventional loans — such as allowing credit scores as low as 580, in some scenarios.

 For many borrowers, FHA loans are more expensive.
 But for borrowers with low credit scores and who may not be able to afford a large down payment, they can often be easier to obtain, and less expensive, than conventional loans.